mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Most modern human societies shed such barbaric cultural trappings, but for various reasons, Geonee oppression of women had not, until recently, shown signs of abating.
 The Geonee are an anomaly.
 Overachieving technological societies usually require significant contributions from all of their population, not just the members of one of its sexes.
 To compete on a galactic level, a species simply cannot perform well with
 ‘one hand tied behind its back’.
 However, the Geonee were gifted most of their technology by the Ancients, who left enough intact relics to jump start their civilization, enabling them to maintain oppressive traditions long after they became impractical.
 The Vilani, who rightfully perceived the starfaring Geonee as a threat, did what they could to perpetuate traditional practises among the Geonee in order to suppress their advancement.
 After the fall of the Ziru Sirka and subsequent Rule of Man, the Long Night sent Geonee technological advancement into deep decline for nearly two millennia, perpetuating traditional behaviours even longer.

 In modern times, Geonee culture has undergone revolutionary changes.
-While traditional practises are still enforced on the core Geonee worlds – such as Shiwonee and Lagna – many new settlements and colonies have done away with impractical traditions in favour of more expedient ones.
+While traditional practises are still enforced on the core Geonee worlds – such as Shiwonee and Lagna – many new settlements and colonies have done away with impractical traditions in favor of more expedient ones.
 Chief among these is the oppression of women.
 While women living on the core Geonee worlds can expect a life of domestic servitude, those on the frontiers of Geonee expansion live quite independent lives.
 Careers usually limited only to males are taken by females with varying levels of participation.
 Some worlds, even on the frontier, maintain the old traditions as best they can, keeping women in the home and out of sight from society; however, most allow a significant portion of their female population partial or complete autonomy in selecting a career outside the home.
 Independent females who have chosen not to wed a male become the heads of their households, a practice forbidden on the core worlds.

 While women rarely occupy the top ranks of most careers, female admirals, generals and chief executive officers are not unheard of.
 These more liberal practices are enabled by the long reach of Geonee settlement.
 Not just any world can serve as a viable Geonee habitation; they prefer large worlds with high gravity and dense atmospheres, where they are most comfortable.
 They also prefer worlds touched by the Ancients, whom they believe to be their ancestors.
 Geonee particularity has resulted in a far-flung ‘pseudo empire’ of sorts with long tendrils reaching throughout the Massilia sector and deep into the Core, Diaspora, the Old Expanses and other neighboring sectors.
 Modern Geonee have access to the greatest technology available in the Imperium, but the distance between the settlements and the core worlds has resulted in greater cultural diversity.
 The settlements are like distant ‘islands’ of Geonee culture, many of which are free to chart their own paths and change traditions as they see fit.